openbmc/entity-manager/docs/platform_configuration.md

 not necessarily on the same board; an entry that names none is on the bridge's.
 The order matters: the Nth entry is assigned the Nth EID of the bridge's pool, so entries must be listed in pool order.

+## Pairing a device with the configuration its board exposes

+`Board` says which board to look in, and the record's name says which of that board's records to use.
+A board describes each of its devices with a record carrying an `InventoryName`, and a platform names the same device with that
+string: `Name` for the device itself, and the entry's `Name` for a bridged one.
+A board can carry several records a consumer cannot otherwise tell apart, so the name is what identifies one of them.

+That name is also what the device is called on D-Bus.
+Keeping it in the board's configuration rather than the platform's means a platform does not have to be edited when a device is renamed, and a board that is instantiated more than once can template it.